 It is possible.
 Your license suspension and vehicle impoundment are two separate matters.
-One does not have any affect on the other.
+One does not have any effect on the other.
 Please see our article “When Does My License Suspension Start After an Arizona DUI” on dealing with your license suspension for more information.

 How Can My Vehicle Be Impounded if I Haven’t Been Convicted of a Crime?

 The short answer is because Arizona law allows for it.
-Yes it is unfair that you are being punished BEFORE you actually get convicted of anything.
+Yes, it is unfair that you are being punished BEFORE you actually get convicted of anything.
 It is not uncommon for those that receive holds on their vehicle to later have some or all of the charges dropped.
 But as you will soon discover, if you are charged with a DUI your rights and privileges are in serious jeopardy and you need to contact an experienced DUI attorney as soon as possible.

 Can I Request a Hearing to get my Car Out of Impound?

 Under A.R.S.
 28-1315 if you feel your vehicle was wrongly impounded you do have the option to request a hearing.
 The hearing must be requested within 10 days and with the police department that impounded your car.
-If the police department has not setup a hearing process then the hearing will be in the Justice Court where the arrest occurred.
+If the police department has not set up a hearing process then the hearing will be in the Justice Court where the arrest occurred.

 - The hold is due to a suspended license but the driver has had their license reinstated

 - The vehicle was reported as stolen at the time of the arrest